|Cirrus Logic EP9302 200MHz ARM9 (ARMv4T)|

 Using the Zmodem protocol to send files to and from the TS-7260 SBC is simple and straightforward.
 The only requirement is a terminal emulation program that supports Zmodem, and virtually all do.
 If you are using Windows 95 or later for your development work, the HyperTerminal accessory works well.
 To download a file to the TS-7260 from your host PC, execute lrz at the Linux command line on the TS-7260 (while using console-redirection from within your terminal emulator) and begin the transfer with your terminal emulator.
 In HyperTerminal, this is 'Send File...' from the 'Transfer' menu.
 To upload a file from the TS-7260 to your host PC, execute lsz <FILENAME> at the Linux command line on the TS-7260 and start the transfer in your terminal emulator.
 Many emulators, HyperTerminal among them, will automatically begin the transfer themselves.
 Occasionally there may be errors in transmission due to background operations.
 This is not a problem -- Zmodem uses very accurate CRC checks to detect errors and simply resends bad data.
 Once the file transfer is complete the file is completely error free.
 For best results when using HyperTerminal, the hardware handshaking must be enabled in HyperTerminal.

 3 Hardware Components

-The following picture shows where the main headers, connectors and most important hardware components are located on the TS-7400.
+The following picture shows where the main headers, connectors and most important hardware components are located on the TS-7260.
 Understanding this picture will help you to follow the header-connector oriented organization of this manual.
-The blue marked objects on the picture are the on-board chips and components, while the green ones are the various on-board headers and connectors for peripherals.
+The blue marked objects on the picture are the on-board chips and components, while the red ones are the various on-board headers and connectors for peripherals.